jack-toast/gladexa_gh/README.md

 ## Lambda Configuration

 Amazon Lambda is a super rad cloud compute platform that will scale to any amount of demand you throw at it.
 For our small use case, it's just a simple to use platform that will run our python script.
+As for the server location, select N. Virginia as it's the only AWS location that supports Alexa Skills.

 Create a new Lambda Function.